 Practice talking to yourself in front of the mirror.
 Look yourself straight in the eye and speak to your imaginary interviewer.

 Easy Does It

 Don’t speak too fast.
 Make sure to pause often enough to give yourself the chance to think about what you are going to say next.
 Allow enough time to breathe deeply and smile.

 Be confident about what you are saying: this guarantees that you will say it in a natural way.
 Don’t use complicated words and phrases unless you are absolutely certain of your pronunciation.
 Steer clear of uncommon professional jargon, vernacular words, initials, abbreviations, and so on.

-Making the most of a job interview happens in stages; it’s not some one-off act that happens in the conference room, but a process that begins with preparation.
+Making the most of a job interview happens in stages.
+It’s not some one-off act that happens in the conference room, but a process that begins with preparation.
 You may be falling into popular speech patterns because you’re nervous or posing but pretending to be someone you are not by speaking in a voice other than your own puts a bad foot forward.
-Practice promotes self-awareness, but in all the rehearsal don’t forget to be natural and present in the moment.
-Own the impression you’re making, and balance polish with authenticity.
+Practice promotes self-awareness, but as you rehearse, don’t forget to be natural and present in the moment.
+Own the impression you’re making and balance polish with authenticity.